-Laura Bush Condemns Trump Family Separation Policy as ‘Cruel’ and ‘Immoral’
+Laura Bush Condemns Trump Family-Separation Policy As ‘Cruel’ and ‘Immoral’

-Hours after First Lady Melania Trump issued a statement calling on Congress to come together to stop the separation of parents at the border – which her husband could end anytime he wants – a previous Republican first lady forcefully condemned the policy.
+Hours after First Lady Melania Trump issued a statement calling on Congress to come together to stop the separation of parents at the border — which her husband could end anytime he wants — a previous Republican First Lady forcefully condemned the policy.

 In a Washington Post op-ed, Laura Bush noted that nearly 2,000 migrant children had been separated from their parents at the border by the end of May, saying this is the result of “a zero-tolerance policy for their parents, who are accused of illegally crossing our borders.”
-(President Trump has blamed a non-existent Democratic immigration law.)
+(President Trump has blamed a nonexistent Democratic immigration law.)

-Bush compared the situation to the internment of Japanese Americans during World War II, and discussed the long-term health effects on children:
+Bush compared the situation to the internment of Japanese-Americans during World War II, and discussed the long-term health effects on children:

 I live in a border state.
 I appreciate the need to enforce and protect our international boundaries, but this zero-tolerance policy is cruel.
 It is immoral.
 And it breaks my heart.